heremaps/gluecodium/README.md

 ```

 ## Caching of output files
-Activation of caching feature in transpiler is done by passing the command line option, like:
+Activation of caching feature in Genium tool is done by passing the command line option, like:

 ```bash
 ./transpile -enableCaching -input <input folder> -output <output folder>
 ```

-Running transpiler with this option will generate a directory called *.cache* inside *output folder*
+Running Genium tool with this option will generate a directory called *.cache* inside *output folder*
 (regardless of -enableCaching option, caching gets automatically deactivated in case no valid output
 directory is given).
-Inside this folder transpiler creates the cache index files (*cpp*,*android* &
+Inside this folder Genium creates the cache index files (*cpp*,*android* &
 *swift*) which contain hash values of all output files written in current run by the corresponding
 generator.
-By utilizing the hash values, transpiler is able to prevent files from being overwritten
+By utilizing the hash values, Genium is able to prevent files from being overwritten
 with exact same content on subsequent runs.

-Additionally, files written in former transpiler runs which are not generated in current run will be
+Additionally, files written in former Genium tool runs which are not generated in current run will be
 removed from built folder together with their cache entries.

 They are two situations where all cache contents get automatically deleted:

 * If an error occurs while generating files (because then, consistency between hash values and file
 system cannot be guaranteed).
-* If transpiler gets started with disabled caching, but on a folder containing cache index files
+* If Genium gets started with disabled caching, but on a folder containing cache index files
-(transpiler might alter file contents of existing files or remove files etc. which could lead to
+(Genium might alter file contents of existing files or remove files etc. which could lead to
 inconsistent cache).

 ## License